Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 Tunnels are easy to make with just a large blanket and a couple of sturdy chairs, like dining chairs.

-Place the chairs far enough apart for your dog to go through them.
-The chair backs should be facing each other.
-Then drape a blanket over the backs to create a tunnel.
+Then drape a blanket over the chair backs to create a tunnel.

 A poodle terrier going through a tunnel made from two chairs and a blanket.